In today's study from John 3:1-16 we take a look at the conversation between Nicodemus and the Lord and his need for salvation.

 In conclusion, there is no need to make animal sacrifices anymore like they did in the Old Testament.
 We are under the New Testament.
 That word Testament can be better translated “covenant”.
 There is no need for an earthly priest to intercede on our behalf anymore.
 Jesus is our priest.
 Jesus also became our sacrifice so that by faith in Him, our sins could be permanently forgiven.

-Posted by Building Lives International at 8:43 PM
+Posted by Dwayne Spearman at 8:43 PM